 What level is the course and do I need any particular skills?

-This is a fairly intensive introductory course.
-You do not need to have any experience in animation or in the application Flash, but you do need to have some basic experience of using a computer, such as navigating through folders, and opening and saving files.
+This is an introductory course.
+You do not need to have any experience in animation or in the software, but you do need to have some basic experience of using a computer, such as navigating through folders, and opening and saving files.